 About

-Based in London, I spend most of my week between shifts on the news desks of The Times, The BBC and The Independent while also producing podcasts and radio segments for the BBC World Service.
+Based in London, I spend most of my week between shifts on the news desks of The Times, The BBC, and The Independent, while also producing podcasts and radio segments for The BBC World Service.

 As a broadcaster, I have done live hits for Monocle, commentated on the day’s news for Sky TV and voiced packages for the World Service.

-I am privileged to tell other people’s stories and have interviewed victims of sexual trafficking, children living under siege, Nobel Peace Prize laureates, genocide survivors, experts in communicable diseases, asylum seekers and sex workers.
+I am privileged to tell other people’s stories and have interviewed victims of sexual trafficking, children living under siege, Nobel Peace Prize laureates, genocide survivors, experts in communicable diseases, asylum seekers, and sex workers.

 I am forever trying - and failing - to learn Arabic and I am HEFAT trained.